Plotly

 • Visualize geospatial data on scatter plots and choropleth maps

-• Use pandas data frames to feed data into Plotly visualization
+• Use Pandas data frames to feed data into Plotly visualization

 Overview#

-There are many different plotting libraries for Python, including matplotlib, Plotly, Bokeh, Seaborn, and many more.
+There are many different plotting libraries for Python, including Matplotlib, Plotly, Bokeh, Seaborn, and many more.
 Matplotlib is worth learning, as it is commonly used in academic settings for creating report-ready plots.
-However, some of the other plotting libraries, such as Plotly and Seaborn, provide a convenient way of creating interactive and visually plots.
+However, some of the other plotting libraries, such as Plotly and Seaborn, provide a convenient way of creating interactive and visual plots.
 In this example, we will load the hills data set as before.
 This is the The Database of British and Irish Hills v18 and is freely available under a Creative Commons Attribution 4 License, at https://www.hills-database.co.uk/downloads.html.
 This data set contains grid reference information for peaks, hills, and cols in Britain.

 import os